Types of Bonds in India: Understanding Your Options Before You Invest

 Bonds in India vary by the issuer (government, PSUs, corporates), tenure (short to long-term), coupon (fixed, floating, etc. and security.

-Disclaimer: Investments in the securities market are subject to market risks; read all the related documents carefully before investing.
+Disclaimer: This content is for education and awareness purposes only and should not be considered investment advice or a recommendation.
+Investments in securities markets are subject to market risks.
+Read all the related documents carefully before investing.